basham/swit-workshop-a11y/slides.md

 - Link to documentation.

 Notes:
 When you use the Rivet design system, you solve a variety of problems as well.
-Apps developed by different teams will have a similar look and feel, so they seem more similar to users.
+Apps developed by different teams share a look and feel, so they seem more similar to users.
 This makes it easier to use.
 It builds trust.
 It is easier to maintain.

 Rivet has been vetted, so the components are reliably accessible.
 Of course, even though the pieces may be fine on their own, it doesn't guarantee that the product is accessible.
 How the pieces are put together is a completely different factor to consider and to test.
 You still need to test that the Rivet colors used have sufficient contrast in the context that they're used.
 You still need to test that a Rivet modal still works as expected, in case there's some coding issue that happened during development.

 When you design something, include links to the appropriate Rivet documentation.
 Developers will appreciate it, as it includes lots of implementation and accessibility details.

+# Question to devs:

+How would you like a designer to help you?

+Notes:
+Let's pause here a little bit.
+I've mentioned a number of things that a designer should do, to help their work be more accessible.
+This list is course but a sampling.
+Since there are some developers attending this workshop, I'd like to ask you a question: How would you like a designer to help you?
+What things that I haven't just mentioned would you like added to the list?